xodarap-ap/ngmd/README.md

 - USB connectors for EL panel connection
 - Powered by Arduino Nano
 - LED indicators for active panel (for testing/diagnosis of non working panels)
-- Code can be easily reconfigured to allow whichever combination of USB ports you want to use to be active
 - Self test mode at power on to identify any issues
 - Attract mode with adjustable delay (cycles through marquees if you wanted to have a panel but do not have a multi-slot board)
 - Manual mode with button and button header to manually cycle through marquees (similar to attract mode but with manual change)
+- DIP switch to set modes

 Files included here: